 While you can go in as a tourist, if you want to get a job you have to have a work permit.
 There has been some trouble with fake work permits, so the best idea is to go to the embassy yourself rather than going through an agency.

 A large percentage of the workers in Qatar are expatriates, so the chances of finding employment are good.
-Use Internet resources as a starting point.
+Use online job boards as a starting point.
 If you are offered a position, make sure you have all the necessary paper work – passport, visa, work permit – in order, before heading to the airport.

 Dealing with bureaucracy in any country can be difficult, and it is worse when you don’t speak the language or understand the customs.
 If possible, get your employer to help you process the forms and meetings with immigration.

 Healthcare is another concern when moving to another country.
 In Qatar, health care is highly subsidized, but you will have to register for a health card.
 This care entitles you to subsidized prescriptions and free emergency treatment.